Health-Union/snowshu/docs/replicas.md

-## The SnowShu Replica File
+## The SnowShu ReplicaFactory File
-SnowShu runs use a single yaml configuration file (called a *Replica* in SnowShu speak) to control most of the sampling behavior.
+SnowShu runs use a single yaml configuration file (called a *ReplicaFactory* in SnowShu speak) to control most of the sampling behavior.
 There are only a handful of inputs to a run that do _not_ need to come from this replica file.
 These include:
 - cli flags and options
 - credentials
 - environment variables `SNOWSHU_CREDENTIALS_FILEPATH`